-Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse, will record it as soon as possible on RecordMy software, noting what was said or seen, using a body map to record if appropriate, with the date, time and location.
-All records will be digitally dated and signed, and will include the action taken.
-This is then presented to the Designated Safeguarding Lead (DSL) or Deputy, who will decide on the appropriate action and record it accordingly.
+Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse, will record it as soon as possible on RecordMy Software noting what was said or seen, using a body map to record if appropriate, with the date, time, and location.
+All records are dated on RecordMy Software, adults are named and the appropriate action taken by the Designated Safeguarding Lead or Deputy are recorded accordingly.